Network Flow

 | Connected | The device is successfully connected to either the Cellular or Wi-Fi network and is operating normally.
 The firmware periodically checks the connection status. | Continuous successful communication with the backend server. | If the connection check fails, the device enters the Retry Connection state. |

-| Retry Connection | The firmware attempts to re-establish the connection using the last known successful method (Cellular or Wi-Fi). | The connection is successfully re-established.
-The device returns to the Connected state. | If the initial retries fail, the device will enter the Connection Loss Protocol. |
+| Retry Connection | The firmware attempts to re-establish the connection using the last known successful method (Cellular or Wi-Fi).
+This is attempted up to 3 times. | The connection is successfully re-established.
+The device returns to the Connected state. | If all 3 retry attempts fail, the device will enter Soft AP Mode to allow manual reconfiguration. |

 Last updated on